indicozy/notes/graph/programming/design-patterns/creational-patterns/prototype.md

+To understand how javascript uses protoype pattern, see [[graph/programming/languages/general/javascript/prototype-javascript|prototype-javascript]]

 Prototype lets classes to implement how they would clone their instances.
 It is useful because only object knows its private variables, so object can clone itself.

 ![[attachments/Pasted image 20231030175621.png]]